WonopolyCS246/Wonopoly/README.md

 ## Extendibilty
 It was our utmost priority to make our code extendible.
 This was the reason why we had implemented the **Observer Pattern**.
-In the given board, we had atmost 2 more buildings, that too in our immediate proximity.
+In the given board, we had atmost 2 more buildings in our Faculty, and that too in our immediate proximity.
 Thus, by Observer Pattern we were able to overcome both of these restrictions - placement and number.
 This means that no matter how many buildings we have and irrespective of the location of the buildings on the board - we will be able to check for monopoly and/or if it has improvements.

 ## coupleing and col